 TV audiences will happily sit down each week to watch their favourite show/actor/actress, so why should they pay money to go to the cinema to see them in their latest artistic endeavour?
 For James Garner, the road has been something of a hazardous one.

-In 1956 writer Hollywood screenwriter Roy Huggins was working on an episode of anthology series Conflict.
+In 1956, Hollywood screenwriter Roy Huggins was working on an episode of anthology series Conflict.
 Huggins was in the stages of planning a new TV series, a Western different to the then-current glut of cowboy series.
 But he lacked a leading man.

 Birth of a Maverick

-Born in Norman, Oklahoma on 7 April, 1928, Baumgarner had served in the Army in the Korean War.
-Injured and awarded the Purple Heart, Baumgarner ended up in Los Angeles, taking supporting roles in a host of TV shows and commercials.
+Born in Norman, Oklahoma on 7 April, 1928, Bumgarner had served in the Army in the Korean War.
+Injured and awarded the Purple Heart, he ended up in Los Angeles, taking supporting roles in a host of TV shows and commercials.
 At 6’1”, dark haired and with a knowing glint in his eye, he was prime leading-man material.

 Maverick brought something new to the Western genre: humour.
 The series divided its episodes between Garner’s character and his brother Bart, played by Jack Kelly.
 It soon became clear that Garner’s episodes were the more popular with audiences, his easy-going charm and laconic delivery of lines making him a primetime star.
 Then the movie people came calling.